 Hitler’s Revolutionary Anti-Capitalism

-Below is a landmark essay which burnishes the revolutionary, anti-capitalist nature of Hitler’s National Socialist Germans, who fought a war to the last against both Anglo-American plutocracy and Soviet Bolshevism, two sides of the same “kosher sandwich”.
+Below is a landmark essay which burnishes the revolutionary, anti-capitalist credentials of Hitler’s Germany which fought a war to the last against the forces of both Anglo-American plutocracy and Soviet Bolshevism, two sides of the same “kosher sandwich”.
 I’ve made some minor edits. — Dissident Millennial

 People Versus Plutocrats: Hitler’s Anti-Capitalist Legacy